-Another advantage to these agreements would be the incentives that are created.
+Another advantage of these agreements is the incentives created.
 If an investor or lender provides funds for school, and that student does not get a job, they are out of luck.
-If the lenders and investors can help that student find a job, they will start collecting on their initial investment.
+If the lenders and investors can help that student find a job, they will make money.
 Instead of negative credit reporting and collection calls, we would have job placement assistance and career counseling.

 Income-Share Agreement Cons

 The problem with an income share agreement is that a student is betting against himself or herself.
-The investor or lender expects that the earning ability of the student will greatly exceed the amount of the initial payment during school.
-The student takes the deal because he or she is worried that they might not be able to pay back the amount in full.
+The investor or lender expects to make a profit on the deal.
+The student takes the deal because they are worried that they might not be able to pay back the amount in full.

-If at the time of the signing of an income-share agreement a student knew for sure that they would be able to pay back the money, they would be much better off just getting a standard student loans.
-In many ways an income-share agreement is a students way of protecting themselves against unemployment and underemployment.
+If, at the time of the signing of an income-share agreement, a student knew for sure that they would be able to pay back the money, they would be much better off just getting a standard student loan.
+In many ways, an income-share agreement is a student’s way of protecting themselves against unemployment and underemployment.